-- When the Bracknell Forest Supplement (BFS) was introduced in April 2014 it was agreed that there would not be a contractual or policy commitment to use the "Living Wage" figure but that it would be taken into account alongside issues such as the level of the national pay settlement and local affordability, when setting the level of Supplement each year.
+- 5.2 When the Bracknell Forest Supplement (BFS) was introduced in April 2014 it was agreed that there would not be a contractual or policy commitment to use the "Living Wage" figure but that it would be taken into account alongside issues such as the level of the national pay settlement and local affordability, when setting the level of Supplement each year.
 The Pay Policy Statement was considered to be the ideal vehicle to discuss and agree any increase in that supplement, as both the Living Wage and the national pay award would normally have been settled by the end of November.
-The current supplement is £8.25 per hour.
-It does not apply to casual workers. - 5.3 The "Living Wage" (voluntary) outside London is updated nationally in November based on recommendations from the Joseph Rowntree Trust and the recommendation now stands at £8.45.
-This would represent an increase of 20p per hour (2.4%).
-The pay award for NJC Local Government Services employees is due in April 2017 and its level is not yet known.
-The National Living Wage (statutory) is due to increase in April 2017 from £7.20 to £7.50 per hour.
-This would mean there would be no statutory requirement to increase pay for permanent and temporary staff, as this is below the current and proposed levels of BF Supplement.
-However, the statutory National Living Wage increase will result in an increase for some casual workers over the age of 25, who are not covered by the BF Supplement. - The Government last year announced its intention to gradually increase National Living Wage (mandatory) for those aged 25 or over to reach £9 per hour by 2020.
+The current supplement is £8.45 per hour.
+It does not apply to casual workers. - 5.3 The "Living Wage" (voluntary) outside London is updated nationally in November based on recommendations from the Joseph Rowntree Trust and the recommendation now stands at £8.45, which is unchanged from last year. - 5.4 The Government two years ago announced its intention to gradually increase National Living Wage (mandatory) for those aged 25 or over to reach £9 per hour by 2020.
 The Low Pay Commission will advise the Government on future increases.
 The National Living Wage covers all employees of 25 or over including casual workers.
+The current level of the National Living wage is £7.50ph.
+The level of National Living Wage applicable from April 2018 has not yet been officially announced, but is expected to be around the level of £8.05 per hour still below the level of the current Bracknell Supplement, so there would be no increase for permanent and temporary staff, but it will of course require an increase to the pay of some casual workers.
+Since this change would be statutory in nature it would not require this paper to come back to Committee.